yoimgooningrn/nops-n-deboggs/README.md

-if you want to learn debugging and reverse engineering there are some linked files in this repository that you can use to practice
+if you want to learn debugging and reverse engineering go to crackmes.one and you will find some files